tristanbettany/WaysOfWorking/README.md

 This avoids the main project ever ending up becoming broken due to invalid or old dependancies.
 During active development of a feature dependancies should be symlinked in the vendor folder to avoid modifications of the composer.json file to include development branches.
 This also removes the risk of those changes being merged which would cause a failure as soon as the development branch is merged and removed.
+This symlinking process can sometimes cause issues with piplines, testing, and multiple developers working on 1 project so should be avoided in that scenario.

 ## Disadvantages and Benefits